- About UHD

 Documentation for these activities should be maintained by the PI.

 Award documents take many forms depending upon the type of sponsor and project.
 Grants, contracts, and cooperative agreements are typical to sponsored projects.
 These documents require review and signature by the Authorized Institutional Representative.
 Currently, the Assistant VP of Research and Sponsored Programs is authorized to sign on behalf of the institution.
 ORSP is responsible for award document processing.
+Additionally, a Sponsored Research Agreement is required when UHD and/or a UHD representative agrees to enter an agreement with an entity to perform specific research work on a grant and, in turn, the entity agrees to sponsor fudning for said research activities.
+Please see the following link for access to the UHD Sponsored Research Agreement: Sponsored Research AgreementEDITED -- WORD 2014

 Upon receipt of fully executed award documents or other proof of award, ORSP forwards information to Grant Accounting within Business Affairs for assignment of a cost center number (formerly called account number) and setup of the account.
 Once the Principal Investigator receives notification of the project account number and effective date from Grant Accounting, funds may be encumbered or expended against the project.